 Why Are Printed Circuit Boards Used?

-Printed circuit boards are used today because they are designed to be small and lightweight which is appropriate for use in many modern devices, while their reliability and ease of maintenance suit them for integration in complex systems.
+Compared to traditional wired circuits, PCBs offer a number of advantages.
+Their small and lightweight design is appropriate for use in many modern devices, while their reliability and ease of maintenance suit them for integration in complex systems.
 Additionally, their low cost of production makes them a highly cost-effective option.

 These qualities are some of the reasons PCBs find application across industries, including within the following markets: